 I learned this the hard way: I wanted to add a feature to the game that allows you to win new heroes when you reach a current high score.
 I felt that the game would have been a lot more fun to play if the players had that goal of reaching the next hero.
 Yet I didn’t add that to the game as it would mean a delay of a week or two for the launch.

 In retrospect, that would have helped me retain more players as it will become a personal challenge for them.
 But basically, make sure you love what you are releasing.
 Otherwise, don’t release the game, even if it means you will miss your deadline by a small margin.

 9. Don’t Expect to Make Millions

-If you are waiting for me to tell you how much of a success my game become later on, I’m just going to spoil the ending for you and say that 3-Shapes didn’t make me millions (surprise!).
+If you are waiting for me to tell you how much of a success my game has become, later on, I’m just going to spoil the ending for you and say that 3-Shapes didn’t make me millions (surprise!).
 I did not expect to make millions off this game (it’s only my first) but I wanted to learn and do something I enjoyed – and I hit the ball out of the park with this one.

 The journey is the reward.

 When I was building my app I expected to learn some code but in my journey, I learned a few other things that are just as valuable and no less important.
 At the very least, these lessons will probably make my next app-making process, and probably yours, a whole lot easier.